 The reality is that criminal convictions come with a broad array of consequences.
 Not only will you be punished under the law for your misbehavior, but ripple effects of that conviction can spread out to other unexpected aspects of your life.
-A South Carolina criminal conviction can limit job prospects, result in the denial of government benefits and lead to the loss of certain fundamental privileges such as voting and owning a firearm.
+A South Carolina criminal conviction can limit job prospects, resulting in the denial of government benefits and lead to the loss of certain fundamental privileges such as voting and owning a firearm.
 To find out more about how a South Carolina criminal conviction can impact your life, keep reading.

 The first and most obvious consequence of a criminal conviction is the punishment that will be handed down under the law.
 The judge who is in charge of your case will decide what sentence to impose depending on the facts presented at trial.
 Judges can order defendants to pay fines, complete probation or even serve hard time in prison.

-Though fines are obviously the least serious form of punishment and are usually reserved for the most minor offenses, it’s crucial to realize that anyone ordered to pay a fine will have still have experienced a criminal conviction.
+Though fines are obviously the least serious form of punishment and are usually reserved for the most minor offenses, it’s crucial to realize that anyone ordered to pay a fine will still have experienced a criminal conviction.
 That means that many of the other less obvious effects of a criminal conviction could still apply to you.

 One of the most important ways that a criminal conviction can impact other areas of your life is that it can harm your prospects of securing employment.
 The reality is that many employers require applicants to answer questions about previous criminal convictions, a tactic that often causes otherwise qualified individuals to be denied chances at jobs that might have been good matches.

 Though there’s currently a push by some to “ban the box” (meaning eliminate or more carefully monitor when employers ask about criminal records) the reality is that finding a new job with a criminal record can still seem like an uphill battle.
-Unfortunately, legislators at the national and state levels are largely responsible for this, with Congress passing laws that banned former felons from working in a a number of occupations.
-State lawmakers across the country followed suit and today, one estimate from the EEOC notes that more than 800 occupations are off limits to former felons.
+Unfortunately, legislators at the national and state levels are largely responsible for this, with Congress passing laws that banned former felons from working in a number of occupations.
+State lawmakers across the country followed suit, and today, one estimate from the EEOC notes that more than 800 occupations are off limits to former felons.

 Though it can come as a rude awakening to many people, current laws say that those who have been convicted of crimes can be denied a range of government benefits, including student loans.
 It can seem counterproductive to deny those struggling to regain their place in society a chance to receive a good education, but the reality is that a variety of federally funded student loan options are off the table for those with certain criminal convictions, including sex crimes, crimes of violence or multiple drug charges.